DevilKo0l/javascript-algorithms-collection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+This repository contains JavaScript based examples of many popular algorithms and data structures.
+Each algorithm and data structure has its own separate README with related explanations and links for further reading (including ones to YouTube videos).

 ### Built With
 The technologies I use in this project inclues: